 There it is, running on my modern system at resolutions that a ten-year old me would never have believed were serious.
 And with nary a hiccup as well.
 Aside from the game being a lot harder than I remember.
 How did I ever manage to beat this as a kid?
 Was I running in easy mode the whole time?
 I don’t really know.

 In any case, the link I was given to find this wonderful, adapted for modern computers copy of this lost game is right here.
+EDIT: This link has been changed, as GOG now offers Outpost 2!
 As far as I’m aware it’s a legal download, as the game was abandoned by its license-holder some time ago, and the version hosted here has been modified to run on modern machines (as well as to have working multiplayer).
 It’s not perfect (I’m actually particularly surprised that the fans who went through this much effort didn’t add in a skirmish option or include more colony gametype maps of their own design), and some of the design is a little archaic (after all, the game came out a while ago), the game is still wonderfully enjoyable and frustrating, and definitely worth spending a few hours on if you ever spent time playing the original.

 That said, now that I’ve spent a good couple of hours on it over the weekend, I’m inclined to repeat my earlier claims.
 Any developer who comes up with a Kickstarter for a competent, modern version of this type of game is going to get my interest.
 And even some backing if I actually have money when the day ever comes.